Osiris-Team/VelocityAuth/README.md

 #### /ban _username_ (_hours_) (_reason_)
 - `velocityauth.ban`
 - Bans the player for 24h, with default reason: Your behavior violated our community guidelines and/or terms of service.
-  The UUID and IP of the player get added to the banned players table.
+  The UUID and IP of the player gets added to the banned players table.
 On each player join that table gets checked and if there is a match for the UUID OR IP, the connection is aborted.